A window for water-hydrogen demixing on warm metal-rich sub-Neptunes

 \section{Impact for sub-Neptune studies}

-Our modeling reveals that water-hydrogen demixing happens over a broad parameter space even at the warm 330--380\,K temperatures explored in this work, which are high enough to avoid water condensation in the atmosphere, except for the lowest temperatures (only for $A_B=0.4$) and highest metallicities ($Z_\mathrm{env}\simeq 1.0$).
+Our modeling reveals that water-hydrogen demixing is predicted over a wide range of masses and radii even at the 330--450\,K temperatures we explored, warm enough to avoid water condensation in the atmosphere except for the lowest temperatures and highest metallicities ($T_\mathrm{eq}=336$\,K and $Z_\mathrm{env}\simeq 1.0$).
 We explore the range of conditions where demixing should be expected on sub-Neptunes as well as the implications for sub-Neptune composition and thermal evolution modeling.
 We provide data products and open-source scripts to reproduce the contours of the demixing window as well as the mass-radius curves computed by ATHENAIA.